daifengqi/daifengqi/README.md

   ![Python](https://img.shields.io/badge/-python-black?style=plastic&logo=python)

 ### 📖 Find me
-I write tech blogs on [Juejin 掘金](https://juejin.cn/user/3782750303954903) and learn&practice algorithm on [Leetcode 力扣](https://leetcode-cn.com/u/cescdf/).
-You are welcome to talk with me on those platforms.
+I write articles on [Juejin 掘金](https://juejin.cn/user/3782750303954903) and learn&practice algorithm on [Leetcode 力扣](https://leetcode-cn.com/u/cescdf/).
+You are welcome to talk with me or comment my posts on the platforms.